-With our focus on healthy eating, as well as our concern for students with different food allergies, students will not celebrate birthdays/celebrations with food.
+With our focus on healthy eating, as well as our concern for students with different food allergies, students will not celebrate birthdays or other special days with food.
+However, birthdays are a special day in school and we love to make your child feel special while we help them celebrate.
+Here are some suggestions if you would like to send your child in with something special for his/her class: